Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Free within Singapore.
 You can send money and make purchases within Singapore absolutely free.

-While PayPal looks to be a quick and easy way to transfer money and has great features, further inspection of their fine print shows that fees can be very high, especially for those who need to send large amounts of money overseas regularly.
+While PayPal looks to be a quick and easy way to transfer money and has great features, further inspection of its fine print shows that fees can be very high, especially for those who need to send large amounts of money overseas regularly.
 First, let’s take a closer look at the types of PayPal accounts available and what exactly those fees are.

 PayPal personal vs PayPal business accounts